gpannese/gpannese.github.io/README.md

 - Going to the park with my dog!

 When im not studying, I love:
-- going to meuseums around town.
+- Going to museums around town.
-- either catching up on a tv series or being with my friends.
+- Either catching up on a tv series or being with my friends.

-##Website I recommend
+## Websites I recommend
 1. [Youtube](https://youtube.com)
    Is the best platform that delivers primarily content in the form of videos.